Tuesday, December 31, 2024

 “No, ma’am.”

-Adela disappeared immediately.
+Laleda disappeared immediately.

 “No,” he growled.

-Lieutenant Gillfillian returned to his messages, and after a few moments bade his wife a hasty good night.
+Lieutenant Gillfillian returned to his messages and after a few moments, bade his wife a hasty good night.

 “Try to come out of your hysterics as rapidly as possible,” he added before retiring to his study.